YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 CREATE
 ++++++++++++++++

-Creates and initializes database files using the information in a Global Directory file.
+Creates and initializes database files using the information in the Global Directory file specified by :ref:`$ydb_gbldir <ydb-gbldir>`.
 If a file already exists for any segment, MUPIP CREATE takes no action for that segment.

 The format of the CREATE command is:

 .. code-block:: none

-   CR[EATE] [-R[EGION]=region-name | -R[EGION] region name]
+   cr[eate] [-r[egion]=region-name | -r[egion] region name]

-The single optional REGION qualifier specifies a region for which to create a database file.
+The single optional ``-region`` qualifier specifies a region for which to create a database file.

-Note that one YottaDB database file grows to a maximum size of 17,179,869,184(16Gi) blocks.
-This means, for example, that with an 4KiB block size, the maximum single database file size is 64TiB (4KiB*16Gi).
-Also, this is the size of one database file -- a logical database (an M global variable namespace) can consist of an arbitrary number of database files.
+One YottaDB database file can grow to a maximum size of 17,179,869,184(16Gi) blocks.
+This means, for example, that with a 4KiB block size, the maximum single database file size is 64TiB (4KiB*16Gi).
+This is just the size of one database file -- a logical database (a global variable namespace) can consist of an arbitrary number of database files, i.e., the size of a YottaDB database is limited only by available storage.

 Note that a MUPIP CREATE command that explicitly specifies a region which is tagged as :ref:`AutoDB <region-no-autodb>`, creates the database file for that region if it does not exist.

 ~~~~~~~~~~
--Region
+REGION
 ~~~~~~~~~~

 Specifies a single region for creation of a database file.
 By default, MUPIP CREATE creates database files for all regions in the current Global Directory that do not already have a database file.